RosettaCommons/documentation/application_documentation/structure_prediction/TCRmodel.md

 **Template Database**

-The user need to provide the path for the template database.
-The template database is not available in Rosetta/database by default.
-The TCR template database directory is located at "Rosetta/database/additional_protocol_data/tcr".
-You may have to clone or download the template database separately within the "Rosetta/database/additional_protocol_data" directory.
+The TCR template database, which is required for running the application, is not available by default for weekly Rosetta releases.
+The TCR template database directory is located at "Rosetta/database/additional_protocol_data/tcr" in the code base.
+Users can clone or download the template database as part of the "Rosetta/database/additional_protocol_data" directory.

-For Ex:
+For example:

 git clone git@github.com:RosettaCommons/additional_protocol_data.git